ckdextergames/Icarus_mods/README.md

 45. <a name="45">__Tactical Deluxe Backpack__</a> (Direct link: [https://bit.ly/CKD-DeluxeBackpack](https://bit.ly/CKD-DeluxeBackpack)

 While much more difficult to craft, this more powerful version of the Tactical Icebox Backpack also combines the attributes of all six top-tier workshop backpacks.
 Recommended to craft two so you can swap one out on the charger.

+New for week 223!
+Now also available as the Tactical Elysium Backpack which doesn't require Black Wolf Tooth but does require Inert Uranium Ingots, and gives some significant radiation resistance.

 *__CAUTION__*: This mod changes multiple files and may conflict with other mods!
 Recommended to use alone, or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!